 6.10 A good range and quality of tourist facilities and accommodation is vital to a healthy tourism industry.
 There are always opportunities to enhance and add to the existing provision, and this is particularly relevant where it links to rural diversification and the growing creative industry sector.
 Most tourism developments will normally be expected to be sited within or adjacent to existing settlements where there is existing infrastructure capacity.
 However there will also be occasions when locational requirements result in developments coming forward in areas outwith settlements, and these will be supported where there would be no adverse impact on the special qualities of the National Park, and where the proposal can demonstrate a need for its location.
-All proposals requiring a site-specific countryside location must provide a comprehensive justification for the site selected.
+All proposal can demonstrate a need for its location.
+An proposals requiring a site-specific countryside location must provide a comprehensive justification for the site selected.
 Whether within settlements or in the countryside, proposals must be of the highest quality, with no significant adverse impact on residential amenity or on the Park's special qualities.